Hiking in Meribel

 The Alps in the summer are just as spectacular as they are in the winter and if you are thinking of heading to Méribel during the summer, one of the main activities that lets you explore the mountains is walking or hiking.
-For information on individual trails see our hiking and walking routes.

 With the whole mountain area under your feet you can pop on your walking boots and explore what Méribel and the Three Valleys has to offer.
 Taking advantage of the summer passes will provide you with access to the lifts, meaning you can explore more of the high altitude terrain and wonderful views without the slog!